Our Lupus Research Contributions and Achievements

-- Contributed to the development of one of the first diagnostic tests specifically for lupus.
+- Supported development of one of the first diagnostic tests specifically for lupus.

 - Led to discoveries of specific risk factors for cardiovascular disease in African American women with lupus.

 - Allowed for in-depth research of blood that can limit the risk of cardiovascular disease in people with lupus.

 - Led to one of the first research studies on cognitive issues in diverse populations with lupus, which raised awareness of cognitive dysfunction and its relationship to employment and disability.

 - Led to discoveries of potential biomarkers to help identify people at higher risk for developing lupus kidney disease.

 We take pride in the following additional achievements: